ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 		subject=C = US, O = Rsyslog Test Server, CN = 172.16.0.42
 		```

-	5. This was hard work (and you're not done yet), so take a breather and run this command to display the rsyslog service's certificate in a form that a human can at least attempt to comprehend:
+	5. Run this command to display the rsyslog service's certificate in a form that a human can comprehend:

 		``` bash
 		openssl x509 -noout -text -in server.crt